Residential aged care residents

 Residents can also provide a signed declaration, a statement of vaccination history from the Australian Immunisation Register, or a record from a health practitioner.

-Why does my aged care home need to know if I am vaccinated?
+Why your aged care home needs to know

-Your residential aged care service need to know your COVID-19 vaccination status to support you access a vaccine when you are eligible.
+Your residential aged care home needs to know your COVID-19 vaccination status to support you accessing a vaccine when you are eligible.

 This will also help your aged care home to prepare, plan and respond to a COVID-19 outbreak.
 It will be important to know how many residents and workers have been vaccinated so that protective measures can be put in place for those who have not been vaccinated.